A quick story.

 1. Someone that looks good

-Your wedding officiant is going to be in your photos…forever.
+Your wedding officiant is going to be in your photos (and video)…forever.
 Choose someone that fits with the look you’re going for.

-For example, some officiants wear a minister robe, while others might wear a Hawaiian shirt.
+For example, some officiants wear a minister robe, while others might wear a Hawaiian shirt or tuxedo.

 Try to find an officiant that won’t stick out like a sore thumb in your photos.
 You want a professional.
 They need to look the part of a wedding officiant or minister.